avinassh/brave-browser-hardening/README.md

 ## [Project updates](#project-updates)

-I'll try to keep this "hardening" guidance updated as much as I can.
+I'll try to keep this hardening guidance updated as much as I can.
 The below listed flags configuration/changes and tips are only tested against Windows/Linux & Android, I do not plan to test them against MacOS/iOS!

 ## [Introduction](#introduction)